gmac/graphql-stitching-ruby/docs/visibility.md

 - Using `visibility_profile: "private"` will accesses the `msrp` field as usual.
 - Providing no profile parameter (or `visibility_profile: nil`) will access the entire graph without any visibility constraints.

 The full potential of visibility comes when hiding stitching implementation details, such as the `id` field (which is the stitching key for the Product type).
-While the `id` field is hidden from all named profiles, it remains operational for the stitching implementation.
+While the `id` field is hidden from all named profiles, it remains operational for use by the stitching implementation.

 ## Adding visibility directives